 Which pathway is appropriate for you?
 Perhaps you have thought about the TEAP Scheme, but are not sure whether you would be going for Associate Fellow, Fellow or Senior Fellow?

 Here is a quiz to help you decide!

-TEAP applications can be made twice a year, in June and November.
-The next deadlines are:
+TEAP applications can be made twice a year, on 30th June and 30th November.

 You will need to be a BALEAP member (either individual or covered by an institutional membership) in order to apply, and your membership needs to be active on the website at the point of application.
 Only members will be able to make payments and submit their portfolio.
 If you are not sure whether your institution is a member or you have any other questions about membership, please email email@example.com.